-The administration tubing and Y-site connection tubing are used if needed.
-You can also use several different catheters for different sites.
-Your healthcare provider will inform you of the best sites for subcutaneous Gamunex-C infusion.
+Infusions can be provided through different catheters.
+Your healthcare provider will inform you of the best locations for subcutaneous Gamunex-C infusion.

-All the items (needle, catheter, and tubing) are designed for one-time use only and must be discarded after use.
+All the infusion supplies (needle, catheter, and tubing) are designed for one-time use only and must be discarded after use.

 Goals in Administration of Gamunex

 Dosage and Infusion Rate

-As per FDA guidelines, the infusion rate of Gamunex-C for PI must be as follows:
+As per FDA guidelines, the infusion rate of this medication for PI must be as follows:

 |Route of Administration||Dose||Initial Infusion Rate||Maintenance Infusion Rate|